airavata-courses/JARVIS/README.md

 ## Requirements
 - Hard requirement: Linux system
+- If there is any error in RUN apt install -y mongodb-org during make, go to a1-authserver/Dockerfile. line 10. if [arch=amd64] change it to [arch=arm64] else if [arch=arm64], change it to [arch=amd64].
 - Docker needs to be installed in the host system
 - The entire project runs on a single machine
 - requires ``make`` to build